Kopy91/seer_breast_cancer/README.md

 ![Classification report](graphs/classification_report.png)

 # Model Interpretation
-We extract feature importances and use partial dependence plots to examine the influence of the features on our model.
+We extract feature importances and use partial dependence plots to examine the influence of selected features on our target variable.

 ![Proportions of features for prediction](graphs/feature_importances.png)